Edit Distance Cannot Be Computed in Strongly Subquadratic Time (unless SETH is false): Reductions

 \begin{theorem} Let $X:=|A|\cdot E_u$.
 If there are two orthogonal vectors, one from set $A$, another from set $B$, then $\PAT(P_1,P_2)\leq X-(E_u-E_s)$; otherwise we have $\PAT(P_1,P_2)= X$. \end{theorem} \begin{proof} Follows from Lemmas \ref{pat_sat} and \ref{pat_unsat} below. \end{proof}

 \begin{lemma} If there are two orthogonal vectors, one from $A$, another from $B$, then

 \end{lemma} \begin{proof} Let $a \in A$ and $b \in B$ be vectors such that $a \cdot b=0$.

-We can choose a contiguous subsequence $s$ of $P_2$ consisting of a sequence of $|A_1|$ vector gadgets $\AG_2$ such that $s$ has the following property: transforming vector gadgets $\AG_1'$ from $P_1$ and their corresponding vector gadgets $\AG_2'$ from $s$ into the same sequence one by one as per Lemma \ref{unsat} and \ref{sat}, we achieve cost smaller than the upper bound.
-We use the fact that at least one transformation is cheap because $a \cdot b=0$ and we choose $s$ so that $\AG_1(a)$ and $\AG_2(b)$ gets transformed into the same sequence. \end{proof}
+We can choose a contiguous subsequence $s$ of $P_2$ consisting of a sequence of $|A|$ vector gadgets $\VG_2'$ such that $s$ has the following property: transforming the vector gadgets $\VG_1'$ from $P_1$ and their corresponding vector gadgets $\VG_2'$ from $s$ into the same sequence one by one as per Theorem \ref{th_edit_orth}, we achieve a cost smaller than the upper bound.
+We use the fact that at least one transformation is cheap because $a \cdot b=0$ and we choose $s$ so that $\VG_1'(a)$ and $\VG_2'(b)$ get transformed into the same sequence. \end{proof}